 Seatbelts vs Isofix in a crash

 When a seat is installed using a seat belt, there is some give in the belt.
-This means the seat moves slightly more in a crash, but the forces transmitted to the seat (and hence the child) can be slightly lower, because of the energy absorbed as the belt flexes.
+This means the seat moves slightly more in a crash, but the force is transmitted to the seat, and hence the child, because of the energy absorbed as the belt flexes.

-With Isofix mounts the connection between the seat and the car is more rigid, and more of the crash force is transferred between them.
-In a sideways impact the car seat is often held more firmly on the seat, so there can be less sideways movement, and more force is transferred to the seat.
-However, some Isofix car seats now have connectors which allow for a bit of sideways movement, to compensate for this.
+With Isofix mounts, the connection between the seat and the car is more rigid and more of the crash force is transferred between them.
+In a sideways impact, the car seat is often held more firmly on the seat, so there can be less sideways movement and more force is transferred to the seat.
+However, some Isofix car seats now have connectors that allow for a bit of sideways movement to compensate for this.

 Our testing shows that car seats with Isofix connectors can sometimes get a worse overall safety score than the same seat installed using the adult seat belt.